grappafinance/core-cash/docs/repo-guide.md

 All shared types, constant, enums and errors are defined in `config`.

-Each margin engine, has their own data type to store account data and manage margin rules.
-These types are defined in each engine's `types.sol` file.

-We also separate each engine / oracle's error into each folder.
+We also separate each contract's error into each folder.
 All errors are prefixed with the contract name.

 ## Margin Engines